Tickets

 Floor 6

-Local fish and the marine conservation exhibition "We and the Sea" ("Wir und das Meer") await you on the 6th floor.
+Our local sturgeon project and the marine conservation exhibition "We and the Sea" ("Wir und das Meer") await you on the 6th floor.

 Need a change of perspective?
 Then follow us to our marine conservation exhibition!
 When you visit “The sea and us” you can “dive“ deep down into the underwater world: Our marine conservation exhibition deals with marine use and marine pollution.
 The Haus des Meeres wants to show how much each of us can do to contribute to the protection of the oceans.
 A big and recurring topic is of course garbage, especially plastic waste.
 The "garbage vortex" allows you to feel like a fish under a carpet of garbage floating on the ocean’s surface – impressive and oppressive at the same time.
 Throughout the exhibition, care was taken to use materials that would have accumulated as waste in the course of day-to-day operation at the Haus des Meeres.
 It is therefore not surprising that recycling and upcycling can be found as important focal points at several stations.